g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_f441211770e03a071d872314045eeb9e.png)

-Now, let's consider an example of using the `revert-layer` keyword:
+Now, let's consider an example of using the `revert-layer` keyword.

-We will just make use of the previous HTML code written earlier for this example
+We will just make use of the previous HTML code written earlier for this example:
 ```html
 <ul>
     <li class="feature">Subject one</li>